 - Add the toasted walnuts and chop a few times until incorporated.
 The pesto will remain slightly chunky from the nuts.

-- To prepare the vegetables: In a medium pan, combine the olive oil, garlic, and salt and sauté over high heat until fragrant, about two minutes.
+- To prepare the vegetables: In a medium pan, combine the olive oil, and garlic and sauté over high heat until fragrant, about two minutes.

 - Add the squash and sauté, stirring to ensure the squash is well coated with oil.